-Hong Kong protesters, waving Stars and Stripes, call on Trump to 'liberate' city
+Hong Kong protesters march to U.S. Consulate, call on Trump to 'liberate' city

 But the demonstrations have long since broadened into calls for more democracy and many protesters have pledged to fight on.

-The overall risk level remains at the second lowest of a four-level gauge, after it was raised on Aug.
-7 to reflect the escalating violence.

-U.S. Vice President Mike Pence has urged Beijing to treat Hong Kong protesters humanely, warning that it would be harder for Washington to make a trade deal with Beijing if there was violence.

-In contrast, Trump alternates between praising Chinese President Xi Jinping as a great leader and casting him as an enemy, while excoriating China for taking advantage of U.S. businesses.
+Trump alternates between praising Chinese President Xi Jinping as a great leader and casting him as an enemy, while excoriating China for taking advantage of U.S. businesses.

 Beijing announced that top officials would head to Washington in early October to hold talks aimed at ending a tit-for-tat trade war, now in its second year, which has roiled markets and hammered global growth.